Azure/bacc/README.md

 * The account creating the deployment needs to have **Owner** role on the subscription.
 This is essential to assign the correct roles to the resources being deployed. **Contributor** role is not adequate since that does not allow us to assign roles to the managed identity created by the deployment.

+## NSG Rules

+1. NFS 3.0:
+  - uses port 111 and 2048
+  - enable outgoing traffic on port 111 and 2048 for pool vnets and incoming on private endpoints vnet
+2. Azure Files
+  - docs says 443 in/out from Storage.
+With private endpoints, we need to use VirtualNetwork tag instead